Ori-Haham/react-around-api-full/README.md

 This repository contains the full API of "Around the U.S." project that features user authorization and user registration and handles cards and users.
 Please add to this readme:

 - Link to Github repository with the complete application : https://github.com/Ori-Haham/react-around-api-full
-- link to the website : https://aroundori.students.nomoredomainssbs.ru
+- Link to the website : https://aroundori.students.nomoredomainssbs.ru
+- Link to the api : https://api.aroundori.students.nomoredomainssbs.ru